jsyoo61/hideandseek/README.md

 # hideandseek
 deep learning and privacy preserving deep learning library.

+Why use `hideandseek`?

+- Run multiple deep learning experiements in parallel on multiples GPUs
+- Design and analyze experiments scientifically by modifying variables ([hydra](https://hydra.cc/docs/intro/))
+- Modularized machine learning pipeline allows using the same script for all types of experiments
+- The same training code can be run in privacy preserving setting by minimal modifications

 Currently integrating from experiment codes.
-(26.9.2021.)
+(30.10.2021.)

     import torch
     from omegaconf import OmegaConf